We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The best tablets for college students: Reviews & Recommendations

-The iPad may seem like the obvious choice here (and it is for a number of users), but needs vary and so do devices.
+The iPad may seem like the obvious choice here (and an iPad Air is the most practical choice for most people), but needs vary, and so do devices.
 Here are some options to consider before you plunk down that college cash.

 Specs